Chart Color Schemes

 Ludmilla - The Narrows is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Ludmilla - The Narrows' population was 2,563 as of August 2021.
-By August 2025, it had increased to around 2,705, a rise of 142 people (5.5%).
-This growth is inferred from ABS estimates: 2,695 in June 2024 and an additional 29 validated new addresses since the Census date.
-The population density is 505 persons per square kilometer.
-Overseas migration contributed approximately 59.2% of recent population gains.
+Ludmilla - The Narrows' population is around 2,705 as of November 2025.
+This reflects a rise from 2,563 people recorded in the 2021 Census, an increase of 142 people (5.5%).
+This change is inferred from ABS's estimated resident population of 2,695 in June 2024 and additional 29 validated new addresses since the Census date.
+The population density stands at 505 persons per square kilometer.
+Overseas migration contributed approximately 59.2% of overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch applies growth rates by age cohort, using ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Nationally, statistical areas are projected to have above median population growth, with Ludmilla - The Narrows expected to expand by 472 persons to 2041, a 17.1% increase over the 17 years.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch applies age cohort-based growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Nationally, statistical areas are projected to have above median population growth.
+By 2041, Ludmilla - The Narrows is expected to expand by 472 persons, reflecting a total increase of 17.1% over the 17 years based on latest annual ERP population numbers.

 Frequently Asked Questions - Population